nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     Whether to close files immediately after opening files and using them for read/write/commit.

+Open_FD_Limit(int64, range 0 to INT64_MAX, default 0)
+    Absolute open file descriptor limit override.
+A value of 0 uses the system-imposed limit.
+Positive values up to INT64_MAX are accepted.
+    If the configured value is greater than the system limit, the system limit is used instead and a warning is logged.
+The effective limit is used to calculate the FD_Limit_Percent, FD_HWMark_Percent, and FD_LWMark_Percent thresholds.

 FD_Limit_Percent(uint32, range 0 to 100, default 99)
     The percentage of the system-imposed maximum of file descriptors at which Ganesha will deny requests.